Business Associate Agreement

 (a) Performing the Services described in Section 1.12;

-(b) Proper management and administration of Business Associate, provided such disclosures are Required by Law or the recipient provides reasonable assurances of confidentiality;
+(b) Proper management and administration of Business Associate, provided such disclosures are Required by Law or the recipient provides reasonable assurances of confidentiality.

 2.2 Minimum Necessary Standard